9999years/juliaplotter/readme.md

 1. In renders with multiple cells (i.e. with `-n` > 1), clicking on a cell in the image will reveal the column, row, c-value, and a command-line invocation to render that cell in a larger image (by default to the same width as the render it came from).
-Note that this uses an image `<map>`, and is thus pixel-dependent; if the render is larger than your screen, it will be resized down, and Javascript will have to be enabled for the image map to resize correctly (easy/possible thanks to David J. Bradshaw’s [`imageMapResize.js`](https://github.com/davidjbradshaw/image-map-resizer/))
+Note that this uses an image `<map>`, and is CSS-only (!) but also pixel-dependent; image-maps don’t resize to fit their respective images, so if the render is larger than your screen, it will be resized down, and Javascript will have to be enabled for the image map to resize correctly (easy/possible thanks to David J. Bradshaw’s [`imageMapResize.js`](https://github.com/davidjbradshaw/image-map-resizer/))
-2. In renders with one cell (i.e. with `-n 1` or with `-n` omitted), clicking on the render will update the shown command-line invocation with an updated center value (`-e`).
+2. In renders with one cell (i.e. with `-n 1` or with `-n` omitted), with Javascript enabled, clicking on the render will update the shown command-line invocation with an updated center value (`-e`).
 By clicking on a region of the render you would like to see enlarged and increasing the zoom value (`-z`), more detailed renders can easily be created.

 ## General Usage